AroojGoonasekere/student-satisfaction-kandy/README.md

 ## 📍 Institution and Module
 - School of Computing and Engineering
 - National Institute of Business Management (NIBM), Kandy
-- Lecturer: Ms. Upeksha Yaparathne
 - Module: Statistics for Computing

 ## 📋 Citation